slendidev/slendidev/README.md

 * I love programming in HolyC, C and C++.

 * I've quit using tiling window managers on laptops and switched to Gnome.
-Now a Fedora and Gentoo user.
+Now a Fedora and Windows 10 user.

 * `# dd if=/dev/zero of=/dev/sda bs=4M`